xmos/sw_usb_audio/doc/sw_spdif.rst

    D-Type Jitter Reduction

 The S/PDIF signal is output at a rate dictated by the external master clock.
 The master clock must be 1x 2x or 4x the BMC bit rate (that is 128x 256x or 512x audio sample rate, respectively).
-The minimum master clock frequency for 192kHz is therefore 24.576MHz.
+For example, the minimum master clock frequency for 192kHz is therefore 24.576MHz.

 This resamples the master clock to its clock domain (oscillator), which introduces jitter of 2.5-5 ns on the S/PDIF signal.
 A typical jitter-reduction scheme is an external D-type flip-flop clocked from the master clock (as shown in the preceding diagram).

 Usage
 +++++

-The interface is normal channel with streaming built-ins (``outuint``, ``inuint``).
-Data format is 24-bit left-aligned in a 32-bit word: ``0x12345600``
+The interface to the S/PDIF transmitter core is via a normal channel with streaming built-ins (``outuint``, ``inuint``).
+Data format should be 24-bit left-aligned in a 32-bit word: ``0x12345600``

 The following protocol is used on the channel: